linebender/rfcs/rfcs/0007-pass-spec.md

 Pointer capture has a few implications:

 - When a widget has captured a pointer, all events from that pointer will be sent to the widget, even if the pointer isn't in the widget's hitbox.
-Conversely, no other widget can get events from the pointer.
+Conversely, no other widget can get events from the pointer (outside of bubbling).
 - The "hovered" status of other widgets won't be updated even if the pointer is over them.
 The hovered status of the capturing widget will be updated, meaning a widget that captured a pointer can still lose the "hovered" status.
 - The pointer's cursor icon will be updated as if the pointer stayed over the capturing widget.